 “I write something on the board here and have the guys think about it and we study it,” White said, pointing to a dry-erase board hanging on the wall.

-The inmates have been hard at work fixing the old stone work, refinishing the floors in the dormitories and creating a new sign bearing the camp’s logo and name.
+The crews have been hard at work fixing the old stonework, refinishing the floors in the dormitories and creating a new sign bearing the camp’s logo and name.

 “The upkeep on this old place is hard,” said Officer Conner.

-Age and adverse weather conditions can lead to some problems.
+Age and adverse weather conditions have led to some problems.

 “We’re one of the higher camps,” he said.
 “On a bad snow year, we’ll have three feet of snow.
 Sometimes we get snow in July.”